alexcormier/ctf-writeups/hf_pro_2020/decipher_the_prophecy/README.md

 </video>
 ```

 A live video, sounds like that might contain a whisper!
+Oh, and look at the id: `whisper`.
 Downloading a long enough sample of this never-ending video, for example with [youtube-dl](https://youtube-dl.org/), gives a repeating version of [this video](assets/bells.mp4).

 Turn down the volume a tad and open this up in your preferred video player, you'll hear nice sounds reminiscent of the early days of the Internet: a modem.
 Looks like we've reached the signal processing part of this challenge!